gding/roboarm/README.md

 roboarm
 =======

-This repo contains my BOM, code, mechanical drawings, and schematic.
+This repo contains my code for the robotic arm I built during my time at Bluestamp.